D7460N/D7460N.dev/ADD.md

 ***What if*** that development project's front-end was **easy and intuitive** to understand, implement, and maintain for **current and future fellow designers/developers**?

-Would not such a project require significatly less ramp-up time, be much more efficient, flexible, performant, longer lasting, and less costly to build and maintain?
+Would not such a project require significantly less ramp-up time, be much more efficient, flexible, performant, longer lasting, and less costly to build and maintain?
 Ultimately benefiting developers, end-users, and stakeholders alike?

 ***These are the questions this project seeks to answer.***